1. Q: What is the Dallas Paid Sick Time Ordinance?

 A: No. However, a collective bargaining agreement may modify the annual cap by an agreement expressly stated in the contract, even if the agreement provides for an annual accrual cap that is less than the Ordinance requires.

-A: On no less than a monthly basis, an employer shall provide electronically or in writing to each employee a statement showing the name of the employee, the name of the employer, the statement's date, the statement period, the number of hours worked within the geographic boundaries of the city during the statement period, the amount of paid sick time accrued during the statement period, the amount of paid sick time used during the statement period, and the amount of the employee's available earned paid sick time (i.e., the "bank").
-All of the following examples represent appropriate and acceptable notice provisions required by the Ordinance.
+A: Employers must provide an at-least monthly statement to each employee.
+The statement can be provided in writing or electronically.
+For employers using the accrual method, an employer shall provide a statement showing the name of the employee, the name of the employer, the statement's date, the statement period, the number of hours worked within the geographic boundaries of the City during the statement period, the amount of paid sick time accrued during the statement period, the amount of paid sick time used during the statement period, and the amount of the employee's available earned paid sick time (i.e., the "bank").
+For employers using the front-loading method, an employer shall provide a statement showing the name of the employee, the name of the employer, the statement's date, the statement period, the paid sick time hours made available at the beginning of the year, the amount of paid sick time used during the statement period, and the amount of the employee's available paid sick time.

 Example: Kayvon is an employer who uses the accrual method.
 He already provides each employee a bi-weekly paycheck stub that includes the employee's name, the employer's name, the statement's date, the statement period, and the number of hours worked within the geographic boundaries of the City of Dallas during the statement period.
 He decides it is easiest to add the amount of paid sick time accrued during the statement period, the amount of paid sick time used during the statement period, and the amount of the employee's available earned paid sick time.